Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/folder_monitor_uconf.md

 This feature can be resource intensive for Transfer CFT and the system in general in the following situations:

-- You have a large number of directories and sub-directories monitored using file-system events.
+- You have a large number of directories and sub- directories monitored using file- system events.
 - The activity in terms of file additions, removals, changes of files in those directories is high.

-We recommended that you only use file-system event monitoring when immediate attention by Transfer CFT is a functional requirement.
+We recommended that you only use file- system event monitoring when immediate attention by Transfer CFT is a functional requirement.

 ****Related topics****